jethrozz/sui/crates/sui-framework/docs/sui/nitro_attestation.md

 <a name="sui_nitro_attestation_EParseError"></a>

-Error that the input failed to be parsed.
+Error that the attestation input failed to be parsed.

 <pre><code><b>const</b> <a href="../sui/nitro_attestation.md#sui_nitro_attestation_EParseError">EParseError</a>: u64 = 1;